JonCooperWorks/httpfuzz/README.md

 GLOBAL OPTIONS:
-   --count-only              don't send the requests, just count how many would be sent (default: false) --seed-request value      the request to be fuzzed --delay-ms value          the delay between each HTTP request in milliseconds (default: 0) --plugin value            httpfuzz plugin binary --plugin-arg value        httpfuzz plugin argument. in the form plugin:value --wordlist value          newline separated wordlist for the fuzzer --target-header value     HTTP headers to fuzz --https                   (default: false)
+   --count-only              don't send the requests, just count how many would be sent (default: false) --seed-request value      the request to be fuzzed --delay-ms value          the delay between each HTTP request in milliseconds (default: 0)] --wordlist value          newline separated wordlist for the fuzzer --target-header value     HTTP headers to fuzz --https                   (default: false)